HTC likely to unveil 2 Vive VR headsets on May 11

-New Delhi, May 5 (IANS) HTC is planning to unveil two Vive virtual reality (VR) headsets -- Vive Pro 2 and Vive Focus 3 Business Edition -- on May 11.
+New Delhi: HTC is planning to unveil two Vive virtual reality (VR) headsets -- Vive Pro 2 and Vive Focus 3 Business Edition -- on May 11.

 The company may announce the new headsets during its ViveCon 2021 conference, which is scheduled on May 11 and May 12, The Verge reported on Wednesday, citing Protocol.